 With the surging popularity of fidget spinner toys, grocers can now capitalize on the explosive trend by offering organic cage-free fidget spinners in their stores!
-Okay, not really…but food trends can change as quickly as toy trends do and it is crucial for grocers to stay up to date with the latest food trends.
-Predicting the next big food fad is what the experts at Whole Foods do best, and they were kind enough to publish their predictions on Whole Food’s Market Newsroom page.
+Okay, not really…but food trends can change as quickly as toy trends do and grocers must stay up to date with the latest food trends.
+Predicting the next big food fad is what the experts at Whole Foods do best, and they were kind enough to publish their predictions on Whole Foods’ Market Newsroom page.
 Below are some of the more interesting items on the list.
 Get ahead of your competition by cashing in early on these trends.

 - Plant-based food goes high-tech